openshift/oadp-operator/docs/upgrade.md

 2. The `spec` values have changed from `snake_case` to `camelCase` with *nearly* a 1:1 mapping.

+*Note:*
-*Important!!* The only config name that will be different is for the credentials secret used in the `backupStorageLocations` spec:
+  - The only config name that will be different is for the credentials secret used in the `backupStorageLocations` spec:
   `credentials_secret_ref` should now be `credential`.

+  - `oc get velero` may not return correct results if the old CRDs are installed, due to the old CRD being picked up first.
+If this occurs, you can delete the old CRD, or run `oc get velero.oadp.openshift.io`
+      - For example:
+      ```
+    ❯ oc get velero.oadp.openshift.io -n oadp-operator-system
+      NAME             AGE
+      example-velero   94s

+      ❯ oc get velero -n oadp-operator-system
+      No resources found in oadp-operator-system namespace.
+      ```

 <hr style="height:1px;border:none;color:#333;">